 Third-hand smoke is the term used for the residue left on surfaces and fabrics from smoke.
 The NHS state that whilst the SUDI risk is unproven, it is plausible that third-hand smoke could damage health.

-Each year, in Scotland, a large proportion of cot deaths occur in homes where one or more adults smoke.
+Each year, in Scotland, a large proportion of SUDI occur in homes where one or more adults smoke.

-Although the effects of smoking can increase the risk of SUDI, it also leads to other major risk factors for SUDI such as premature birth and low birth weight.
+Although the effects of smoking can increase the risk of SUDI, smoking during pregnancy also leads to other major risk factors for SUDI such as premature birth and low birth weight.
+Almost every study into the effect of maternal smoking during pregnancy has concluded that it causes an increased risk of SUDI.
 This means that infants born to mothers who smoked in pregnancy and / or who live in homes where others smoke may be vulnerable in more than one way.

 Studies show that the more smoking a developing fetus is exposed to, or the amount of smoking in the home of an infant, the greater the risk.